 When I was researching these tubes (or valves as they are called in the UK), I found a few great projects that I plan on building.
 From RIAA phono preamps to condenser mics, I have my work cut out for me.

-The first design I settled on building is a simple guitar preamp design attributed to P. Woodland.
+The first design I settled on building is a simple guitar preamp design attributed to P. Woodland (I found it here).
 I knew this would go together quickly on a stripboard with a super-low parts count; 3 resistors, 2 caps, a small battery, a socket, and a tube.
 The 1.25-volt battery is not the most elegant solution, but it will power the filaments.

 5.3.2022 – This design is not yet verified; I am waiting on some 18r resistors, and I don’t have anything even close.